alders/mythtv-stream-hls-dash/README.md

 **Figure 1:** *User interface.*

 <img src="screenshots/user-selection.png" title="user-interface"
-id="user-interface" width="400" />
+id="user-interface" width="600" />

-User interface options from top to bottom:
+The user interface provides the following options, listed from top to
+bottom:

-- Select an available recording from the list box[^7].
+- **Select an available recording**: Choose a recording from the list box [^7].
-- Select the `ABR` renditions from the select dropdown list box.
+- **Select ABR renditions**: Select the desired Adaptive Bitrate Streaming (ABR) renditions from the dropdown list box.
-- Select the HW acceleration from the list box[^8].
+- **Select HW acceleration**: Choose the hardware acceleration option from the list box [^8].
-- Select if the `Cutlist` should be used using the list box[^9].
+- **Use Cutlist**: Decide whether to use the cutlist using the list box [^9].
-- Select using the checkbox if `Subtitles` should be created[^10].
+- **Create Subtitles**: Select whether to create subtitles using the checkbox [^10].
+- **Playlist Type**: Choose the playlist type [^11]:
-- Select using the checkboxes if playlist type `live` or `event` should be used[^11].
+  - **Live**: Select using the checkbox.
-- Select using the checkbox if playlist type `VOD` should be used.
+  - **Event**: Select using the checkbox.
-- Select using the checkbox if a `MP4` file should be created.
+- **VOD Playlist**: Select whether to use a Video-on-Demand (VOD) playlist using the checkbox .
+- **Create MP4 File**: Choose whether to create an MP4 file using the checkbox.
-- Press **Encode Video** when you are satisfied with your choices to start encoding.
+- **Encode Video**: Press the Encode Video button to start encoding when you are satisfied with your selections.

+### Example and Variations

-The selections shown in Figure 1 are used in the descriptions below as a running example.
+The selections shown in Figure 1 are used as a running example below.

-Though not shown here, the user interface after selecting a video instead of a recording from [Web Application](https://www.mythtv.org/wiki/Web_Application) has the same look and feel.
-Most functionality for a video and a recording is overlapping, but there are distinct differences as well.
-For example commercial cut is only available for recordings not for video.
-On the contrary multiple audio streams are supported for video not for recordings.
+Note that the user interface for selecting a video instead of a recording from [Web Application](https://www.mythtv.org/wiki/Web_Application) has a similar look and feel, but with some differences in functionality.
+For example:

+- Commercial cut is only available for recordings, not for videos.
+- Multiple audio streams are supported for videos, but not for recordings.

 ### Adaptive Bitrate Streaming

-Figure 2 shows in more detail the user interface (phone interface) to select the renditions for Adaptive Bitrate Streaming (ABR).
-Use Ctrl-Click (Windows), Command-Click (Apple) to select the renditions.
+Figure 2 illustrates the user interface on a phone, which allows you to select renditions for Adaptive Bitrate Streaming (ABR).
+To choose multiple renditions, use the following keyboard shortcuts:

+1. Windows: Ctrl-Click
+2. Apple: Command-Click

 **Figure 2:** *Adaptive Bitrate UI.*